(225 ILCS 454/20-21)

 (b) Whenever in the opinion of the Department a person violates a provision of this Act, the Department may issue a ruling to show cause why an order to cease and desist should not be entered against that person.
 The rule shall clearly set forth the grounds relied upon by the Department and shall allow at least 7 days from the date of the rule to file an answer to the satisfaction of the Department.
 Failure to answer to the satisfaction of the Department shall cause an order to cease and desist to be issued immediately.

-(c) Other than as provided in Section 5-20 of this Act, if any person practices as a real estate broker, real estate salesperson or leasing agent or holds himself or herself out as a licensed sponsoring broker, managing broker, real estate broker, real estate salesperson or leasing agent under this Act without being issued a valid existing license by the Department, then any licensed sponsoring broker, managing broker, real estate broker, real estate salesperson, leasing agent, any interested party, or any person injured thereby may, in addition to the Secretary, petition for relief as provided in subsection (a) of this Section.
+(c) Other than as provided in Section 5-20 of this Act, if any person practices as a managing broker, broker, or leasing agent or holds himself or herself out as a licensed sponsoring broker, managing broker, broker, or leasing agent under this Act without being issued a valid existing license by the Department, then any licensed sponsoring broker, managing broker, broker, leasing agent, any interested party, or any person injured thereby may, in addition to the Secretary, petition for relief as provided in subsection (a) of this Section.